mrme77/School_DropOuts/README.md

 | **Curricular Units 1st Sem (Approved)**  | The number of curricular units approved by the student in the first semester.
 (Numerical) |
  |

-This table should help you understand each field's role and what kind of data it contains.
+This table should help understanding each field's role and what kind of data it contains.
-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+T

 ## Results<a name="results"></a>